Baby Buggy Bunny: Plot

 Baby-Face Finster (a.k.a.
-Ant Hill Harry), a 35-year-old man who resembles a baby, successfully robs the Last National Bank by swiftly using stilts, dark clothes, a pram, and baby clothing.
-Dressed in baby attire, he easily evades the arriving police.
+Ant Hill Harry), a short 35-year-old man who resembles a baby, successfully robs the Last National Bank by using stilts, dark clothes, a mask and a hat to disguise his true appearance.
+Then, after ducking into an alleyway, doffs his disguise and dresses in baby clothing and hides in a pram with the money bag.
+Appearing as an innocent infant, he easily evades the pursuing police.

-Unfortunately for Finster, the pram he initially hides in rolls down a hill until it hits a rock.
+Unfortunately for Finster, the pram he initially hid in rolls down a hill until it hits a rock.
 The bag of money inside ejects and ends up in Bugs' rabbit hole.
-Bugs is thrilled with the windfall.
+Bugs is thrilled with the windfall ("Diamond studded hutches!
+14 karot carrots!")

-Finster, still in baby attire, sets himself up as an abandoned child left on Bugs' "doorstep."
-Bugs takes him in, and so begins the bank robber's attempts to retrieve the money, which the brand-new "parent" interprets as a baby's typical mischief.
+Determined to get the money back, Finster, still in baby attire, sets himself up as an abandoned child left on Bugs' "doorstep."
+Bugs takes him in, and so begins the bank robber's attempts to retrieve the money and do away with the rabbit, which the brand-new "parent" simply interprets as a baby's typical mischief.

 When Bugs turns off the light after putting Finster to bed, the "baby" whacks him with a baseball bat.
 This happens a second time.
 Bugs, thinking perhaps Finster is having a nightmare that is causing this behaviour, prevents it from occurring again.
-A supposedly remorseful Finster hugs him and utters, "Da-Da!"
+A supposedly remorseful Finster (in keeping up the charade) hugs him and utters, "Da-Da!", once more capturing Bugs' heart.